Table of Contents

 Omnichannel retail provides a fully integrated shopping experience where all channels of sales and marketing – online, brick-and-mortar, and mobile, among many others – are interconnected and unified.
 The key here is seamless integration.
 For example, offering all jewelry repairs, alterations, and other services across all channels, allowing customers to browse your collection online, explore it further via your different social media channels, and later, pick up the item in-store.

 Another way you can create an omnichannel experience is by adopting a Click and Collect model that enables your shoppers to browse jewelry items online, select what they want, purchase and pay for it online, and then, pick it up in-store.
-The good thing about this is the ability to schedule the in-store visit so both the jeweler and the shopper can make an adjustment with regard to health and safety rules and avoid crowd shopping
+The good thing about this is the ability to schedule the in-store visit so both the jeweler and the shopper can make an adjustment about health and safety rules and avoid crowd shopping

 Beaverbrooks, a family-owned jewelry business, is one of the many jewelers adopting this model.
 They give shoppers the ability to choose and collect the item at any of their jewelry store branches or deliver it to a post office to maintain a no-contact business interaction.
-Other examples would include engaging with your shoppers across all channels including a seamless interaction with your gem and jewelry experts without them having them to drop by at your store to seek expert advice.
+Other examples would include engaging with your shoppers across all channels including a seamless interaction with your gem and jewelry experts without them having them drop by at your store to seek expert advice.

 An omnichannel retail strategy augments customer-brand experience and Click and Collect solves the lack of tactile experience when shopping online.
-Meanwhile, responsive mobile-browsing experience and well-integrated online interaction reduce shoppers’ pain points making them arrive with a favorable buying decision.
+Meanwhile, a responsive mobile-browsing experience and well-integrated online interaction reduce shoppers’ pain points making them arrive at a favorable buying decision.
 Above all, an omnichannel experience connects the gap between in-store and online, diversifies the risks in the time of coronavirus, and in the long run, converts your single-channel jewelry buyers to profitable omnichannel jewelry buyers.

 How to Design a Frictionless Jewelry Shopping Experience